electricimp/Usb/docs/HIDDriverGuide.md

 #### HIDDriver Class

-**HIDDriver** is a class that represent single HID interface of any device.
+**HIDDriver** is a class that represents a single HID interface of any device.
-It retrieves HID report descriptor from peer device and convert it to a set of [HIDReport](#hidreport-class) instances.
-Inherits basic [USB.Driver](./DriverDevelopmentGuide.md#usbdriver-class) class.
+It retrieves HID report descriptor from the corresponding device and converts it into a set of [HIDReport](#hidreport-class) instances.
+The class extends the base [USB.Driver](./DriverDevelopmentGuide.md#usbdriver-class) class.

 ##### match(device, interfaces)